bradleyeckert/chad/doc/memory.md

 so designing for the 130nm node would give one `chad` core a die area of 0.4 mm<sup>2</sup>.
 The 130nm node is attractive for several reasons:

-- The masks are affordable: No need for multi-layer reticles.
+- The masks are more affordable: No need for multi-layer reticles.
 - It's supported by 12" fabs, which is not the case with 180nm.
 - 180nm is cheaper, but the capacity crunch is hitting 8" hard.
 - Due to the above, 130nm is best for new designs.